-The Board of Directors and the CEO are responsible for reviewing and evaluating the structure and composition of the Executive Team, based on the same principles of diversity as apply to the Board of Directors in addition to Marel's diversity and inclusion policy.

-Gender diversity within the Board of Directors remained stable at 43% (2020: 43%) following the election of Svafa Grönfeldt at the AGM on 17 March 2021.
-Following the consolidation within the Executive Team in March 2020 gender diversity rose to 44% (2019: 17%).
+The Board of Directors and the CEO are responsible for reviewing and evaluating the structure and composition of the Executive Board, based on the same principles of diversity as apply to the Board of Directors in addition to Marel's diversity and inclusion policy.
+Gender diversity (female/male ratio) within the Board of Directors remained stable at 43% (2021: 43%).
+Gender diversity of the Executive Team rose to 56% in March 2022 (2021: 44%).
+Gender diversity of the Executive Board as of November 2022 is at 40%, with one vacancy.
+Gender diversity of the total company rose to 18% (2021: 17%).